-BERS is a global approach to science that reaches scholars from the US and abroad during their high school, undergraduate, and graduate studies.
+LRE is a global approach to science that reaches scholars from the US and abroad during their undergraduate studies.
 It is a program that breaks down barriers and transcends traditional boundaries.

 The Berkeley Global Science Institute regularly organizes and hosts international symposia, workshops, and schools in order to provide educational and professional development as well as to grow the global science network.

 Resources for understanding the underlying structures of reticular materials and databases for naming and numbering all classes of reticular materials.
 These resources form the basis of the NetCentre, which is a collaboration between Arizona State University, Australian National University, Technische Universitat Berlin, and UC Berkeley.